kpannoni/melanoma-project/README.md

 <img src="https://github.com/kpannoni/melanoma-project/blob/main/images/forest_plot_cox_models.png" alt="Forest Plot Combined Models" width="700"/>

-**All minority groups have an increased hazard of melanoma death compared to White patients (HR > 1).** Black patients have **3.5×** the hazard of melanoma death compared to White patients.
-After controlling for clinical factors (**Model 2**), Black patients' hazard decreased from 3.5× to 1.65× compared to White patients.
-This indicates that later stage at diagnosis and Acral melanoma rates contribute substantially to racial disparities, although significant disparities remain.
+**All minority groups show increased risk of melanoma death compared to White patients (HR > 1).** Black patients have **3.5× the hazard** compared to White patients at baseline (**Model 1**).
+After controlling for clinical factors (**Model 2**), Black patients' hazard decreased from 3.5× to 1.65× compared to White patients, indicating that advanced stage at diagnosis and higher rates of acral melanoma explain much of, but not all, the observed racial disparities.

-Controlling for metropolitan residence (**Model 3**) did not significantly change hazard ratios across races, suggesting that this socioeconomic factor does not explain the observed racial disparities.
-Household income could not be included in the model due to sparse data for minority groups in the critical low income tier.
+Controlling for metropolitan residence (**Model 3**) resulted in minimal change in racial hazard ratios, suggesting that geographic access to healthcare does not explain the remaining disparities.

+**Note:** Household income could not be included due to insufficient sample sizes in the low-income tier for some minority groups.

-**Other findings:**
+**Additional findings:**
-- The largest hazard risk is diagnosis at advanced cancer stage (HR = 11.65 for advanced vs early stage)
+- Advanced stage melanoma is the largest risk factor (HR = 11.65 vs early stage)
-- Diagnosis with Acral melanoma increases hazard (HR = 1.18)
+- Acral melanoma diagnosis increased risk (HR = 1.18)
 - Metropolitan residence was protective overall (HR = 0.87) but did not explain racial disparities

+## Conclusion

+This analysis revealed significant racial disparities in melanoma survival, with Black patients experiencing the worst outcomes and showing disproportionately higher representation in multiple risk categories: advanced stage at diagnosis, age 70+, low-income counties, and acral melanoma subtype.
+These disparities persist even when stratified by cancer stage, indicating that minorities have worse outcomes regardless of disease severity at diagnosis.

+The Cox regression analysis demonstrated that clinical factors (stage at diagnosis and acral melanoma) explain a substantial portion of racial disparities, reducing Black patients' hazard from 3.5× to 1.65× compared to White patients.
+However, significant disparities remain even after controlling for demographics, clinical factors, and geographic access to healthcare.
+This suggests that there are additional unmeasured factors contributing to racial disparities in outcomes, such as treatment differences, screening patterns, implicit bias in care delivery, or biological differences.

 ## References